 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against FibroGen, Canaan, Credit Suisse, and Franklin Wireless and Encourages Investors to Contact the Firm

-NEW YORK, May 13, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of FibroGen, Inc. (NASDAQ:FGEN), Canaan, Inc. (NASDAQ:CAN), Credit Suisse Group AG (NYSE:CS), and Franklin Wireless Corp.
+NEW YORK , May 19, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of FibroGen, Inc. (NASDAQ:FGEN), Canaan, Inc. (NASDAQ:CAN), Credit Suisse Group AG (NYSE:CS), and Franklin Wireless Corp.
 (NASDAQ:FKWL).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 FibroGen, Inc. (NAADSAQ: FGEN)